People use fast and flat simulation to reason about new games: Methods

 We secondarily assess how well the distribution over suggested moves made by the watcher captures how people actually played by treating the suggested distribution of clicks by the human watcher akin to the move distributions from the models.
 We again assess the likelihood of the move played by the active player to the moves suggested by the predictors, the Intuitive Gamer model, and alternate models by sweeping over and averaging out a slippage parameter ($\alpha$).
 We conduct these analyses in aggregate (over all board stages, matches, and games), as well as at a per game level (over board stages and matches).

 \paragraph{Modeling draw requests.}

 We take initial steps to analyze evaluations made during the game by looking at players' decisions of whether to accept or reject a draw, when offered.
 Draw requests could take place at any point during the game.
-For each board where a draw request was made, we run $40$ simulation to the end of the game under the Intuitive Gamer agent model.
+For each board where a draw request was made, we run $40$ simulations to the end of the game under the Intuitive Gamer agent model.
 We compute the expected payoff over bootstrapped subsampled sets of $k=6$ outcomes (simulating a single player; previously computed under one of our $\psi(G)$ game reasoning queries), as well as the expected remaining length of the game $\ell$ from state $s_t$.
 We compute expected payoff here with respect to the player who is deciding whether or not to accept the draw request.
-Players receive a bonus payout of $\$0.5$ only if they win (nothing if the lose or draw); we can then compute an expected value that is the payoff $\times 0.5$.
-The expected payoff and length together define an ``expected value of continuing'' ($\text{C}$) from state $s_t$:

-For each set of bonus-adjusted expected payoffs and expected game lengths per game, we fit a logistic regression model to predict whether a player would accept or reject the draw request, based on expected payoff and length, as well as the average predicted game funness predicted by people in the ``just think'' game reasoning experiment.
+Players receive a bonus payout of $\$0.5$ only if they win (nothing if they lose or draw); we can then compute an expected value that is the payoff $\times 0.5$.
+For each set of bonus-adjusted expected payoffs and expected match length remaining, we fit a logistic regression model to predict whether a player would accept or reject the draw request, based on expected payoff and length, as well as the average predicted game funness predicted by people in the ``just think'' game reasoning experiment.
 We fit the logistic regression model using the \texttt{glm} R package.
 We also explore the same computations under different agent models varying in depth (e.g., the Expert Gamer model) and goal-directedness of the value function (e.g., ablating the goal progress component).

-We show the decision boundaries in Extended Data Figure~\ref{fig:accept-reject} and report the bootstrapped parameter fits in Extended Data Table~\ref{tab:coef_summary}.
+We show the decision boundaries in Extended Data Figure~\ref{fig:accept-reject}a and report the bootstrapped parameter fits in Extended Figure~\ref{fig:accept-reject}b.
+For plotting, we use a collapsed measure of expected value which we call the ``expected value of continuing'' ($\text{C}$) from state $s_t$:

+This measure combines the expected value (bonus-adjusted payoff) with the opportunity cost of continuing (based on expected length remaining).